santanunath/admin-panel-using-mernstack-thapa/README.md

 $ sudo docker logs <container-name> (it is optional)
 ```

-to see the result for server(backend)app Open in your browser
+To see the result for server(backend)app
+Open in your browser
 http://localhost:5000
 (or)
 http://host-ip:5000

-to see the result for client(frontend)app Open
+To see the result for client(frontend)app
+Open in your browser
 http://localhost:5173
 (or)
 http://host-ip:5173